mbahra/AWS_Data_Engineer/README.md

 ![](images/glueJobAwayTeamStatisticsDiagram.PNG)

-Finally, I create a new trigger to schedule these jobs each Tuesday at 9 AM (GMT) for years 2020 and 2021, with the cron expression "0 9 ? * TUE 2020-2021".
+Then, I create a new trigger to schedule these jobs each Tuesday at 9 AM (GMT) for years 2020 and 2021, with the cron expression "0 9 ? * TUE 2020-2021".

 ![](images/glueJobsTrigger.PNG)